nickbryan/httputil/README.md

 * [ ] Test overwriting of base values in the problem json marshaling code.
 * [ ] Finish test existing code to achieve sensible coverage.
 * [ ] Decide on how to wrap logger, implement and test - use as is or clone the writeHandler so we can provide a static message and add the error as an attribute?
 Would also allow us to set pc?
-* [ ] Figure out how to handle query params and path params for validation and decoding.
 * [ ] Add common middleware.
 * [ ] Write the client side.
 * [ ] Check compatibility with Orchestrion.